DUNE-DAQ/pocket/docs/README.md

 ## Installation

 ### Requirements
-- a functional docker installation
+- a functional docker installation (typically docker-ce)
 - access to external network/Internet for git and dockerhub downloads

 If your environment does not already provide a working Docker configuration, install Docker and run the daemon.

 More information about installing Docker is [here](https://docs.docker.com/engine/install/).

-On CentOS/SL, as root:
+On CentOS/SL/Alma9, as root:
 ```
  $ [yum|dnf] -y install docker
  $ systemctl enable docker